ccloes-intuit/movies-books/movie_list.md

 * Gladiator

 ## Honorable mentions:
+* These are second tier movies and tv shows which can get you through quarantine times.

 * Glen Gary Glen Ross
 * Laputa: Castels in the Sky
 * Grave of the Flies